In 2007, the small town of Urueña in northwest Spain decided to become a Villa del Libro, or a town of books. This is what it looks like.

 One of many European wonders, this fairytale for bibliophiles exists in Spain.
-The place is called Urueña, and it is only a two hour drive northwest from Madrid.
+The place is called Urueña and it is only a two-hour drive northwest from Madrid.
 The town sits within a medieval wall, surrounded by vast plains, in the region of Castilla y León.
 In recent years, it has transformed itself into a Villa del Libro, a village that celebrates books.

-Fewer than 200 people live in Urueña, according to the 2014 census.
+Fewer than 200 people live in Urueña according to the 2014 census.
 But these few villagers run 12 different bookstores, meaning that there’s one bookstore for every sixteen or so people.
 Some are general interest shops; others specialize in old and rare books.
 One focuses on the region of Castilla y León, another on children’s books.
 A shop called El 7 Bookshop specializes in books about bullfighting.
 Another concentrates its collection on books about wine, and this one is called The Cellar.

 Urueña also boasts five well-run museums.
 Naturally, there’s the Museum of the Book and Writing and the Story Museum.
 But there is also the Ethnographic Museum, run by a local scholar of regional folklore, Joaquín Díaz, that’s set in an 18th-century mansion.

 While already a center of learning and history, Urueña made a conscious decision to become a Villa del Libro in 2007.
-It joined the International Organization of Book Towns and modeled its re-branding after cities like Hay-on-Wye in Wales or Brevedoort in the Netherlands where tens of thousands of tourists come every year for literary festivals or simply to look through the second-hand shops.
+It joined the International Organization of Book Towns and modeled its re-branding after cities like Hay-on-Wye in Wales or Brevedoort in the Netherlands, where tens of thousands of tourists come every year for literary festivals or simply to look through the second-hand shops.
 So far Urueña is the only internationally recognized “book town” in Spain.